DESI Emission-line Galaxies: Clustering Dependence on Stellar Mass and [OII] Luminosity: Clustering Measurements

 Due to incompleteness in the DESI fiber assignment, galaxy pairs have unequal probability of being observed.
 For example, two galaxies that are only accessible with a single fiber cannot both be observed in a single pass.
 To account for such effects, pairwise-inverse-probability (PIP) weights are applied to galaxy pairs when measuring the 2PCF.

 PIP weighting was done by following the procedure outlined in \cite{lasker25}.
-128 alternative realizations of the DESI targeting algorithm are performed.
-From these, each galaxy is assigned a \emph{bitwise completeness weight}---a series of 128 bits where each bit indicates whether the galaxy was observed (bit value of 1) or not observed (bit value of 0) in a realization.
-The PIP weight of a galaxy pair is one over the fraction of realizations in which both galaxies were observed \citep{bianchi17},
+One-hundred and twenty-eight alternative realizations of the fiber assignment algorithm are performed, in which each target's subpriority (used to split priority ties between targets of the same class) is assigned a new random number.
+From these realizations, each galaxy is assigned a \emph{bitwise completeness weight}---a series of 128 bits where each bit indicates whether the galaxy was observed (bit value of 1) or not observed (bit value of 0) in a realization.
+The PIP weight of a galaxy pair is one over the fraction of realizations in which both galaxies were observed \citep{bianchi17}:

-where $w_m^{(b)}$ is the bitwise weight of galaxy $m$, $N_{\rm real}$ is the total number of realizations, and \texttt{popcount}($w_m^{(b)} \: \& \: w_n^{(b)}$) counts the number of realizations in which both galaxies were observed.
+where $W_m^{(b)}$ is the bitwise weight of galaxy $m$, $N_{\rm real}$ is the total number of realizations, and \texttt{popcount}($W_m^{(b)} \: \& \: W_n^{(b)}$) counts the number of realizations in which both galaxies were observed.
 Here, $N_{\rm real}=129$ to account for the 128 alternative realizations and the survey observation itself.
-An offset of one is added in the denominator for the same reason.
+An offset of 1 is added in the denominator for the same reason.

 PIP weighting is done when counting \textit{galaxy-galaxy} pairs.
 Following the procedures in \cite{desi24_kp3}, when counting \textit{galaxy-random} or \textit{random-random} pairs, the pair weight becomes the product of the two objects' individual-inverse-probability (IIP) weights.
 Bitwise weights are converted to IIP weights by